AdamMcCown/node-num2Word/README.md

 //negative one hundred fifty-eight million one hundred ninety-two thousand
 ```

-Large numbers, e.g. Number.MAX_SAFE_INTEGER and beyond, need to passed as a string.
+Large numbers, e.g. Number.MAX_SAFE_INTEGER and beyond, need to be passed as a string.

 ```
 console.log(num2Word("9007199254740992"));